WASP NEST REMOVAL

-We can safely pest control the wasps and remove the nest.
+We can safely pest control the wasp remove nest.

 Travis Watson plucked hornet wasps off his hands and arms as the insects fled from a massive nest they had built inside an old Chevrolet El Camino.